 The Officers will treat each other with respect and fairness at all times and value the difference of diverse individuals from around the world.
 Employment decisions will be merit based, such as qualifications, talents and achievements, and will comply with local and national employment laws.

 Abusive, harassing or offensive conduct is unacceptable, whether verbal, physical or visual.
-Examples include derogatory comments based on racial, religious or ethnic characteristics and unwelcome sexual advances.
-Employees are encouraged to speak out when a co-worker's conduct makes an individual uncomfortable, and to report harassment when it occurs.
+Examples include derogatory comments based on racial, religious or ethnic characteristics and unwelcomed sexual advances.
+Employees are encouraged to speak out when a co-worker's conduct makes the individual uncomfortable, and to report harassment when it occurs.

 10. PROTECTING SCICOM ASSETS